 What Technology Should I Bring to Campus?

-Students should purchase a computer on the platform they are most comfortable with.
+Students should purchase a computer they are most comfortable with.
 Le Moyne College supports both Macintosh and Windows devices.
-Most academic programs do not have a requirement for a specific platform, but discussing this with your program director for specifics is always a good idea.
+Most academic programs do not have a requirement for a specific platform; however, if a student needs recommendations, they may connect with their program director.

-Please note that Chromebooks do NOT meet our online exam software's system requirements and because of this we do NOT recommend Chromebooks.
+Please note: Chromebooks do NOT meet our online exam software's system requirements.
+Because of this we do NOT recommend Chromebooks.

-We recommend students purchase a computer with the fastest processor, the most RAM and the largest hard drive storage they can afford, however for minimum requirements we require:
+We recommend students purchase a computer with the fastest processor, the most RAM, and the largest hard drive storage they can afford.
+For minimum requirements, we strongly recommend the following:

 - 7th Generation Core i5 processor

 - 8GB of RAM

 - Currently Supported Windows or Mac Operating System